yarenty/ML_SurvivalGuide/LESSONS/00_GettingStarted/README.md

 # TODO

-1. Jupyter installation
+### Jupyter installation

 **Challenge:**
-First chalennge is to instal you environment.
+First challenge is to instal you environment.
 As you can see in this directory there are several ipynb files - those are ipython/jupyter files.
 To open/ run them you need to have installed python environment.
 You should be able to easilly run this command:
 ```